mongodb/docs/source/core/replication.rst

 :mongodb:command:`replSetStepDown` command, or if it sees that one of the current secondaries is eligible for election *and* has a higher priority.
 A secondary node will call for an election if it cannot establish a connection to a primary node.
+Primary nodes will also step down when it cannot contact a majority of the members of the replica set.

 In an election, every member, including :ref:`hidden
 <replica-set-hidden-nodes>`, :ref:`arbiters